OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 In addition, OneForm automatically builds the `connection` section of the provider body using these variables.
 This section is used internally when provisioning infrastructure so that the driver has access to the required authentication and configuration details.

-Here’s an example of a `provider.tf` file containing Terraform variables:
+Here is an example of a `provider.tf` file containing Terraform variables:

 ```hcl
 terraform {